pahud/amazon-eks-workshop/03-creating-services/ingress/traefik-ingress/README.md

 ### traefik-ingress

-This guide will will you through building a Amazon EKS cluster with Traefik Ingress with `ALB` for HTTPS termionation.
+This guide will walk you through building a Amazon EKS cluster with Traefik Ingress with `ALB` for HTTPS termionation.